ashishj76/interview/README.md

 # https://natrajbontha.wordpress.com/2019/08/22/c-interview-questions/

 # What are the different types of instances?
 Following are the types of instances:
-	General purpose
+- General purpose
-	Computer Optimized
+- Computer Optimized
-	Memory Optimized
+- Memory Optimized
-	Storage Optimized
+- Storage Optimized
-	Accelerated Computing
+- Accelerated Computing

 # Explain default storage class in S3
 	The default storage class is a Standard frequently accessed.

 # Name the types of AMI provided by AWS
 The types of AMI provided by AWS are:
-	Instance store backed
+- Instance store backed
-	EBS backed
+- EBS backed

 # List different types of cloud services
 Various types of cloud services are:
-	Software as a Service (SaaS),
+- Software as a Service (SaaS)
-	Data as a Service (DaaS)
+- Data as a Service (DaaS)
-	Platform as a Service (PaaS)
+- Platform as a Service (PaaS)
-	Infrastructure as a Service (IaaS).
+- Infrastructure as a Service (IaaS).

 # What are the different types of Load Balancer in AWS services?
 Two types of Load balancer are:
-	Network Loab Balanacer
+- Network Loab Balanacer
-	Application Load Balancer
+- Application Load Balancer
-	Classic Load Balancer
+- Classic Load Balancer

 # Common Question
 ---------------
 # Solid principles